-For the purpose of comparing the file in flash and the value on the server, only the file name and date are used
+For the purpose of comparing the file in flash and the value on the server, only the file name and date are used.

-The abbreviations listed in the following table are used to identify the source of each parameter in the "Source" column in the table.
+The abbreviations listed in Source File Abbreviations are used to identify the source of each parameter in the "Source" column in the table.